brillout/goldpage/docs/readme.template.md

 > This case study assumes that you know what SSR is.

 > If you don't know what SSR is, you can skip this case study and start writing your prototype instead of learning
 > about SSR.
-With Goldpage,
+(Goldpage allows you to remove/add and worry about SSR later.)
 > you can start writing your app without knowing anything about SSR.
 > You can learn about SSR later and, if you realize that your app does need SSR, add SSR to your pages later.
 > So, if you don't know what SSR is and your goal is to quickly get started then you can skip this case study.

-In the case study we show whether you need SSR or not is not always clear, and we show that with Goldpage you can easily experiement SSR and later add/remove as you realize that you need SSR
+In this case study we show that whether you need SSR or not is not always clear, and we show that with Goldpage you can easily experiement SSR and later add/remove as you realize that you need SSR

-As you know, SSR is about rendering your page's content to HTML.
+As you already know, SSR is about rendering your page's content to HTML.
-Besides improved first-time-to-print performance, the main reason people use SSR is to ensure that search engines and social sharing sites can successfully crawl your pages.
+Besides improvements in first-time-to-print performance, the main reason to SSR is to ensure that search engines and social sharing sites can successfully crawl your pages.

-If you care about having your pages appear in search engines results other than Google (Baidu, DuckDuckGo, ...) or social sharing, then SSR is necessary and the question whether you need SSR or not is a no-brainer.
+If you care about having your pages appear in search engines results other than Google (Baidu, DuckDuckGo, ...) or if you care about your app having a nice preview while someones shares a link of your app, then SSR is necessary and the question whether you need SSR or not is a no-brainer.

 But,
-if you care only about having your pages appearch in Google search results, then things are different.
+if you only care about having your pages appear in Google Search, then things are less clear.

+On one hand,
-Google is capable of crawling your websites by executing your app's JavaScript.
+the Google crawler is capable of executing your app's JavaScript.
+This means that you don't need SSR to appear in Google Search.
-So for Google it's okay if your pages' content are not rendered to HTML but only rendered to the DOM.
+But, the problem is that Google crawls content rendered to the DOM much later than content rendered to HTML.

+On the other hand,
+SSR has caveats.
+Your pages are executed in both the browser and in Node.js, thus you have to make sure that you code is able to run in both the browser and in Node.js, which can be problematic with libraries that are not Node.js compatible.
+(Note that the two other common problems with SSR, namely routing and data fetching, are mostly not a problem with Goldpage.)

+So, depending on your app, it's not clear whether you need SSR or not.
+But with Goldpage,
+That's not a problem with Goldpage: you can start

+More precisely, adding SSR to a page is a matter of settting ` With other tools you'd have to refactor your code

+In the end it's not clear

 The caveat with that is that Google crawls JavaScript much later than SSR is still beneficial for Google and the question arises: do I need SSR for Google?
 The best way to know is to try.

-You cannot "just try" with the current tools: if, for example, you started create-react-app.
+You cannot "just try" with the current tools: if, for example, you use create-react-app then you'll have to switch to.
+Switching from create-react-app to Next.js will require you to re-write many parts of your apps
+(your route logic, your data fetching logic, etc.)

 With Goldpage,
-adding SSR to a page is simply a matter of setting `renderToHtml: true` to your page's config.
+you can add SSR to a page by setting `renderToHtml: true` to its page config and removing SSR by settting `renderToHtml: false`.

+Where trying out SSR means refactoring with other tools, with Goldpage it's only a matter of changing the page config `renderToHtml`.

 Goldpage allows you to without SSR at first and later add SSR to a page, ...